 The instructors are well trained and make each class fun for baby and parent.
 When you sign up, you sign up for the entire four months.
 Therefore, choose a time that will work best for your family.
 Don’t be discouraged if the time slot you are looking for is filled up.
-Join the wait list as openings happen more often then you may think.
+Join the waitlist as openings happen more often then you may think.
 They do offer swim classes for 6 months and up for a cost.
-Check out their site here: http://www.kidsfirstsports.com/programs/kids-first-swim-school
+Check out their site here.

 Baby Art Tours at the Cincinnati Art Museum

 Each tour ends at the Rosenthal Education Center where the babies get to make a special art project.
 Each project is baby friendly and you may even get to take it home!
 You must make reservations for the tours and they are only offered one day a month.
 The baby class is appropriate for children up to 24 months and then I would sign up for their Free REC reads program.
-Learn more about the Art Museums up coming programs here:
+Read more about Baby Art Tours.

 Library Babies Story Time at the Public Library